Shibboleth, InCommon, and Attributes

-Federated identity management makes life easier for people who use Web-based resources across institutions.
-It gives them access to multiple Web sites that require login without requiring them to remember multiple IDs and passwords.
+Federated identity management makes life easier for people who use web-based resources across institutions.
+It gives them access to multiple websites that require a login without requiring them to remember multiple IDs and passwords.

 The University of Pittsburgh has agreed to trust other InCommon members when they vouch for the identity of people who have logged in using their authentication methods.
 These institutions share additional identity information, called "attributes," to allow them to make authorization decisions.

-Federations use federated identity management software to allow them to vouch for their users' identities and to share information about whether those users meet the authorization requirements for a particular service (for example, a license that limits access to students).
+Federations use federated identity management software to vouch for their users' identities and share information about whether those users meet the authorization requirements for a particular service.
+One example would be a license that limits access to students.

 Shibboleth has two primary components:

-- Identity Provider (IdP): The Internet2 Web site describes an IdP as, "the software run by an organization with users wishing to access a restricted service."
-The University of Pittsburgh IdP, which is run by CSSD, can be configured to interact with each service that University of Pittsburgh users wish to access via Shibboleth.
+- Identity Provider (IdP): The Internet2 website describes an IdP as, "the software run by an organization with users wishing to access a restricted service."
+The University of Pittsburgh IdP, which is run by Pitt IT, can be configured to interact with each service that University of Pittsburgh users wish to access via Shibboleth.

 - Service Provider (SP): Internet2 describes a SP as, "the software run by the provider managing the restricted service."
-At this time, CSSD is only offering an IdP.
+At this time, Pitt IT is only offering an IdP.
 Any single sign-on applications should be established through my.pitt.edu.